Devler420/ACPCalculator/README.md

 # ACPCalculator

 This is a Calculator program for a specific purpose.
 It is created to use internally between associated person.
+Written by Java according to MVC and OOP methods.
 Anyway my opinion is it can be adapt to **multi-purpose use**.

 **What it does?**